DarrylDalesandry/docker-developer-containers/README.md

 When attaching to `everything`, each language will have its own separate folder from where the working directory starts.
 Rust will initiate a project in its own folder, as well as TypeScript.

+#### Update
+When I first made this project, it did not inlude Arduino.
+I don't see a reason to include Arduino to the **Everything** section, because there are a lot of different boards and core combinations that I think would make the **Everything** section a bit too convoluted.

+Programming languages can be setup with only a few variables, but to account for different families of hardware, I didn't want to make something to address all of the different combinations.